withastro/docs/src/pages/en/core-concepts/routing.md

 This will generate three pages: `dogs/clifford`, `dogs/rover`, and `dogs/spot`, each displaying the corresponding dog name.

-If the route specifies multiple named parameters, they must all be included in the `params` objects in `getStaticPaths()`:
+The filename can include multiple parameters, which must all be included in the `params` objects in `getStaticPaths()`:

 ```astro title="src/pages/[lang]-[version]/info.astro"
 ---